 The thing to take care here is that when the stock breaks down, the volumes should be higher than normal otherwise it could be a false breakdown.

 Look to enter the trade on breakout.
-Target for the trade is the sum of difference between resistance and support price level and the resistance price level.Stop loss is placed just below the lower support line.
+Target for the trade is the sum of difference between resistance and support price level and the resistance price level.
+Fix your stoploss just below the lower support line.

-Hence,both the Double Top Double Bottom patterns are easily recognizable and tradable,the only requirement is timely spotting of the pattern and entering the trade.
+They can be quite reliable and profitable.
+The only requirement is timely spotting of the pattern and entering the trade.